urchade/GLiNER/README.md

 I will release code soon

-you can email me at urchade.zaratiana@gmail.com if you need it urgently
+you can email me at urchade.zaratiana@gmail.com if need help